-Payments to the Flexible Spending Accounts and premium payments under the Premium Option Plan are not subject to Social Security deductions.
+Payments to the FSAs and premium payments under the POP are not subject to Social Security deductions.
 Therefore, some members opt not to participate in Tax\$ave because it may slightly reduce Social Security benefits.
 This may not be a good financial decision.
-For example:

-- Consider an employee who retired in 1998 at age 65 and whose wages had been at the maximum wages subject to Social Security deductions.
+Example: Consider an employee who retired in 1998 at age 65 and whose wages had been at the maximum wages subject to Social Security deductions.
 Upon retirement, this individual's monthly Social Security allowance would be \$1,343.
-If the same person had been contributing \$2,000 a year to a Flexible Spending Account for the last 10 years of employment, the tax savings would amount to between \$353 and \$653 per year (depending on the person's tax bracket). - By contrast, the subsequent reduction in Social Security wages would produce a monthly Social Security allowance of \$1,335, a difference of only \$8 per month (\$96 per year).
+If the same person had been contributing \$2,000 a year to an FSA for the last 10 years of employment, the tax savings would amount to between \$353 and \$653 per year (depending on the person's tax bracket).
+By contrast, the subsequent reduction in Social Security wages would produce a monthly Social Security allowance of \$1,335, a difference of only \$8 per month (\$96 per year).

-Compare the two, and you can decide for yourself if this is reason enough to choose against Saving on Taxes Now!
+Compare the two, and you can decide for yourself if this is reason enough to choose against saving on taxes now!